-Driver-based planning is a method of planning where financial performance is forecast based on variables and formulas within models that influence and have a significant impact on an organisation’s key financial results.
+Driver-based planning is a method of planning where financial performance is forecast based on variables and formulas within models that influence and have a significant impact on an organization’s key financial results.

 Earnings Before Interest and Taxes (EBIT)

-Earnings before interest and taxes is a measure of an organisation’s profitability before taking into consideration interest and taxes.
+Earnings before interest and taxes is a measure of an organization’s profitability before taking into consideration interest and taxes.

-EBITDA is a common accounting measure of a company’s earnings before interest, taxes, depreciation and amortisation.
-EBITDA can be used to analyse and compare profitability and performance between companies and industries because it eliminates the effects of financing and accounting decisions.
+EBITDA is a common accounting measure of a company’s earnings before interest, taxes, depreciation, and amortization.
+EBITDA can be used to analyze and compare profitability and performance between companies and industries because it eliminates the effects of financing and accounting decisions.